forged-by-sim/forged-by-sim/README.md

 Introduction to Structured Query Language (SQL) by University of Michigan

-Introduction to Programming with MATLAB by Vanderbuilt University
+Introduction to Programming with MATLAB by Vanderbilt University

 Getting Started with Git & GitHub by IBM

 (Upcoming) Machine Learning by Stanford University

-(Upcoming) R Programming by John Hopkins University
+(Upcoming) R Programming by Johns Hopkins University

-(Upcoming) Advanced R Programming by John Hopkins University
+(Upcoming) Advanced R Programming by Johns Hopkins University

 Everything here is **forged by sim** — built with intention, experimentation, and a lot of determination to learn.